slackapi/slack-github-action/README.md

    **OAuth & Permissions** page.
 5. Add the token as [a repository secret][repo-secret] called `SLACK_BOT_TOKEN` or something similar and memorable.
-6. [Add this Action as a step][job-step] to your GitHub workflow and set the input payload to send.
+6. [Add this Action as a step][job-step] to your GitHub workflow and provide an input payload to send as a message.

 Methods that require an app configuration token should gather this token from the [app configuration token][config-tokens] settings instead of from a specific